 The City will create an OPEB Trust for the purpose of setting aside and accumulating funds to be used to towards the payment of OPEB benefits for those sworn employees in the City's Fire and Police Departments ("safety members") who retire after January 1, 2019.
-In January 2016, the City will make an initial deposit of \$5 million dollars into the OPEB Trust.
-In January 2016 and in January of each of the nine years thereafter, the City will an annual contribution of \$250,000 to the OPEB Trust.
-The contributions described in this paragraph represent the City's total contribution to the OPEB Trust on behalf of all safety members and is not a specific contribution that is made exclusively for the benefit of those individuals employed in classifications represented by the AFCA.
-If the creation of the OPEB Trust is still pending on any date on which the City's contribution is due, the contribution will be deposited in an interest bearing account that is separate from the City's general fund until such time as the creation of the OPEB Trust is complete and the money, including any accumulated interest, can be transferred to the OPEB Trust.
+In January 2016, the City shall make an initial deposit of \$5 million dollars into the OPEB Trust.
+In January 2016 and in January of each of the nine years thereafter (January 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024, and 2025), the City shall make an annual contribution of \$250,000 to the OPEB Trust.
+The contributions described in this paragraph represent the City's total contribution to the OPEB Trust on behalf of all safety members and is not a specific contribution that is made exclusively for the benefit of those individuals employed in classifications represented by the Association.
+If the creation of the OPEB Trust is still pending on any date on which the City's contribution is due, the contribution shall be deposited in an interest bearing account that is separate from the City's general fund until such time as the creation of the OPEB Trust is complete and the money, including any accumulated interest, can be transferred to the OPEB Trust.
 Contributions to the OPEB Trust, or to the interest bearing account holding funds to be transferred to the OPEB Trust upon its creation, are irrevocable and will not be used towards the payment of OPEB benefits before January 1, 2019.